Consultation Paper 272

 Regarding a Resort Complaint

-Due to changes by ASIC, as of September 30, 2007, ATHOC will no longer manage complaints for the individual resorts/Clubs.
 This will be handled internally by each individual organisation.
 If you are not satisfied with the outcome you should refer to the Office of Fair Trading in your State.

-If you gone through the complaints process with a promoter/developer and are not happy with the outcome, your Complaint should be forwarded to The Financial Ombudsman Scheme (FOS). email@example.com or The Credit Ombudsman Service Limited (COSL) firstname.lastname@example.org.
-FOS and COSL are the external dispute scheme for financial products and services.
+If you gone through the complaints process with a promoter/developer and are not happy with the outcome, your Complaint should be forwarded to The Financial Ombudsman Scheme (FOS). firstname.lastname@example.org or The Credit Ombudsman Service Limited (COSL) email@example.com.
+FOS and CIO are the external dispute scheme for financial products and services.
 All organisations that hold a Financial Services License must also be a member of an external dispute scheme.

 acma-Australian Communications and Media Authority